Richard Belzer

-Richard Jay Belzer (August 4, 1944 – February 19, 2023) was an American actor, comedian and author.
-He is best known for his role as detective and sergeant John Munch, whom he portrayed for 23 years in the NBC police drama series Homicide: Life on the Street, Law & Order: Special Victims Unit and several guest appearances on other series.
+Richard Jay Belzer (August 4, 1944 – February 19, 2023) was an American actor, comedian, and author.
+He was best known for his role as BPD Detective, NYPD Detective/sergeant and investigator John Munch, whom he portrayed for 23 years in the NBC police drama series Homicide: Life on the Street, Law & Order: Special Victims Unit and in several guest appearances on other series.

 Early life and education

-Belzer was born in Bridgeport, Connecticut on August 4, 1944, to a Jewish family.
+Belzer was born in Bridgeport, Connecticut, on August 4, 1944, to a Jewish family.
 He described his mother as frequently physically abusive, and he declared that his comedy career began when trying to make her laugh to distract her from abusing him and his brother.
 After graduating from Fairfield Warde High School, Belzer worked as a reporter for the Bridgeport Post.

 Belzer attended Dean College, which was then known as Dean Junior College, in Franklin, Massachusetts, but was expelled.

 Career

 Stand-up

 After his first divorce, Belzer relocated to New York City, moved in with singer Shelley Ackerman, and began working as a stand-up comic at Pips, The Improv, and Catch a Rising Star.
-He participated in the Channel One comedy group that satirized television and became the basis for the cult movie The Groove Tube, in which Belzer played the costar of the ersatz TV show The Dealers.
+He participated in the Channel One comedy group that satirized television and became the basis for the cult sketch comedy movie The Groove Tube, in which Belzer played multiple roles.

 Belzer was the audience warm-up comedian for Saturday Night Live and made three guest appearances on the show between 1975 and 1980.
 He also opened for musician Warren Zevon during his tour supporting the release of his album Excitable Boy.

 Film

 In the late 1970s and early 1980s, Belzer became an occasional film actor.
 A short skit of a younger Belzer can be found on Sesame Street in a season 9 episode in 1978 when two young men attempt a picnic and boat ride, only to be thwarted by a dog who eats their food.
-He is noted for minor roles in Fame, Café Flesh, Night Shift, Scarface, and Fletch Lives.
-He appeared in the music videos for the Mike + The Mechanics song "Taken In", the Pat Benatar song "Le Bel Age", and the Kansas song "Can't Cry Anymore".
+He is noted for minor roles in Fame, Café Flesh, Night Shift, Scarface, Girl 6, and Fletch Lives.
+He appeared in the music videos for the Mike + The Mechanics song "Taken In", the Pat Benatar song "Le Bel Age", and the Kansas song "Can't Cry Anymore" all of which were made by Flattery Yukich Inc (Producer Paul Flattery and Director Jim Yukich).
 He appeared in A Very Brady Sequel as an LAPD detective.